elimelt/notes/operating-systems/v1-kernels-and-processes/1-introductions.md

 Taxes, laws, and regulations.
 Taxes are used to allocate resources, and laws are used to prevent misuse and foster sharing.
 For example, public services (firefighters) are funded by taxes, and laws are *supposed* to help ensure people can faily access these services.

 ### 12. Suppose you were tasked with designing and implementing an ultra-reliable and ultra-available operating system.
 What techniques would you use?
-What tests, if any, might be sufficient to convince you of the system’s reliability, short of handing your operating system to millions of users to serve as beta testers?
+What tests, if any, might be sufficient to convince you of the system's reliability, short of handing your operating system to millions of users to serve as beta testers?

 Extensive testing like in other forms of software (unit, integration, fuzzing, fault injection), as well as monitoring and telemetry of real devices.
 Formal verification would be nice, but is probably not feasible.
 A microkernel would be a good start, since it would allow me to isolate "trusted" code.